sitespeedio/plugin-gpsi/README.md

 ## How do I know it works?
 You will get an extra tab called GPSI on each individual URL that you test.

+## GPSI vs Lighthoue
+GPSI runs Lighthouse in the backend.
+You can see which Lighthouse version in the HTML produced by the plugin.
+The plugin collects accessibility, seo, pwa, best-practices and performance scores.

+## Data sent to Graphite/InfluxDB
+By default the plugin sends the GSPI score for the tested page for the five categories: accessibility, seo, pwa, best-practices and performance.

+It also sends the loadingExperience for the page.
+That includes the actual percentile for First Contentful Paint and First Input Delay and the percentage of fast/moderate/slow users.

+And it also sends a summary on domain level for the loading experience, meaning you can keep track of those metrics by running the plugin once a day.